How to Eat Well at a Buffet: A Sensible Guide

 Meals eaten earlier in the day should be light and moderate.
 If you are planning to eat a lot at the buffet, you should be hydrated, so drink water beforehand.
 Proper digestion requires water.
-Gassy soda drinks or alcohol will not help the buffet adventure.
+Gassy soda drinks or alcohol will not help your buffet adventure.

 2. Get an overview.

 When you arrive at the dining venue, salads are usually right up front.
 Fresh raw vegetables are good for you, but if you are getting a lot of filling iceberg lettuce and hard bread croutons, you might be full before you get to the seafood and prime rib.
-If you know what is ahead, you can focus on the "good stuff."
+If you look around and know what is ahead, you can focus on the "good stuff."
 (More about salads later.)

 3. Take small portions.

-If the buffet has unlimited refills, as most do, you can always go back.
+If the buffet has unlimited refills as most do, you can always go back.
 You don't want to get stuck with a large serving of macaroni and cheese that doesn't taste as good as it looks.

 4. Watch the starch.